xprizo/integration-example/README.md

 # Integration Example

-This is a small node application that shows how to integrates with Xprizo
+This is a small node application that shows how to integrate with Xprizo

 ## Getting Started ##

-First install the node modules by running
+Install the node modules by running

 	npm install